sablier-labs/multichain-utils/README.md

 # Multichain Utils

+> **⚠️ IMPORTANT ⚠️**
+> This repository is no longer maintained and is outdated from the latest deployments we had on EVM chains.

 Rust-based utility scripts meant to be used by the Sablier team.
 This repo contains the following crates: